apache/pekko-connectors-kafka/RELEASING.md

 # Releasing

-Create a new issue from the [Pekko Kafka Connector Release Train Issue Template](docs/release-train-issue-template.md) and follow the steps.
+Create a new issue from the [Apache Pekko Kafka Connector Release Train Issue Template](docs/release-train-issue-template.md) and follow the steps.

 ```bash
 ~/pekko-connectors-kafka> scripts/create-release-issue.sh `version-to-be-released`